zentouro/EnvDataS18/README.md

 - R for Data Science by Hadley Wickham, available free online at [the author's website](http://r4ds.had.co.nz/) should be your primary reference for **R**; it covers reading data into **R**, plotting with `ggplot2`, selecting and grouping data with `dplyr`, writing functions, and much more.
 - The  [free edX course](https://www.edx.org/course/data-science-r-basics-harvardx-ph125-1x-0) "R Basics" is highly encouraged.
 In particular, this course will be a key reference for Homework 1, which will focus on basic **R** concepts.
-- Grinstead and Snell's [Introduction to Probability](http://www.stat.yale.edu/~jtc5/251/readings/ProbabilityBook_GrinsteadSnell.pdf), and in particular chapters 1, 2, 5, and 6, may be a useful reference for probability concepts
 - Zico Kolter's [Linear Algebra Review and Reference](http://cs229.stanford.edu/section/cs229-linalg.pdf) is an excellent reference for those who have had some exposure to linear algebra but are feeling a bit rusty
+- the MIT OCW class [18.05](https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/syllabus/) by  Jeremy Orloff and Jonathan Bloom is a fantastic introduction to probability and statistics, and review of their lecture slides is highly encouraged
 - An Introduction to Statistical Learning, by James et al (2013) is available for free through the Columbia library and has a comprehensive (and faily mathematical) treatment of many machine learning algorithms, going far beyond what we will cover in this course.

 ## Course Communication